 This self-assessment is based on handling complaints relating to services provided by the Council as Landlord i.e. Housing Management and Property Management.
-The data provided is for the period 1st April 2021 to 31st March 2022.
+This self-assessment is for 2022/2023 and this version created following a review of the Council's Complaints Policy and Procedure in June 2023.

 The Council has a single complaints policy and procedure covering all corporate and statutory complaints handling for all service areas and is not just for Housing complaints.
-The Housing Ombudsman's Complaints Handling Code requirements have been incorporated wherever possible into the Corporate Complaints Handling Procedures.
+The Housing Ombudsman's Complaints Handling Code requirements have been incorporated into the Corporate Complaints Handling Policy and Procedure.